At Moortown Primary, our packed lunch guidance includes:

 As an extra incentive, Year 3 pupils who open an account, or who currently have an account, will be credited with £10.

-The paying in dates for this year are at 3.15-3.45pm on the following dates (the penultimate Monday of each half term).
+Here are the remaining paying in dates for this year (the penultimate Monday of each half term).

 - 03 February